 "FARM CONSOLIDATION" means the merging of two contiguous properties into a single property under the same ownership and does not include properties which are not contiguous.

-“FARM WINERY OR CIDERY” means
+“FARM WINERY OR CIDERY” means a farm on which buildings and structures are used for the making of wines/ciders from fruit grown exclusively on site as a secondary use of the farming operation.

+“FIRST NATIONS” means Indigenous peoples inhabiting Canada (Turtle Island) that are of multiple nations, who are ethnically neither Métis nor Inuit.

 “FORESTRY” means the proper implementation of harvest, renewal, and maintenance activities that are known to be appropriate for the sustained health of the forest, and for the ecological features and functions that it supports.